ValdemarOrn/SharpOSC/readme.md

 		}
 	}

-By giving UDPListener a callback it you don't have to periodically check for incoming messages.
+By giving UDPListener a callback you don't have to periodically check for incoming messages.
 The listener will simply invoke the callback whenever a message is received.
 You are free to implement any code you need inside the callback.